-The Company's current primary activity is to complete either a major financing or a major joint venture relationship or both so that the Company can commence its initial drilling program and fulfill the obligations imposed on the Company by the work commitment relating to the License.
+The Company's current primary activity is to complete either a major financing or a major joint venture relationship, or both, so that the Company can commence its initial drilling program and fulfill obligations imposed on the Company by the work commitment relating to the License.

-The License is subject to an initial five-year work program commitment, which imposes certain financial obligations on the Company.
+The License is subject to a five-year work program commitment, which imposes certain financial obligations on the Company.
 The Company is currently in Year 3 of the work commitment.
-In management's view, the geotechnical work completed in the first and second years was sufficient to satisfy the License work requirements, and the Company's reports in connection with these activities were filed in a timely manner with the South Australian government.
-The Company has received no comments from the government relating to work described in those reports.
-The Company has received a number of extensions and some modifications of the work commitment.
-In view of these extensions and modifications, the remaining work commitment involves the following:
+In management's view, the geotechnical work completed in the Years 1 and 2 was sufficient to satisfy the License work requirements, and the Company's reports in connection with these activities were filed in a timely manner with the South Australian government.
+To date, the Company has received no comments from the government relating to work described in those reports.
+The Company has received a number of extensions and modifications of the work commitment.
+In view of these extensions and modifications, the remaining work commitment involves the following

-- Year 3 ending April 30, 2019 Acquire 2D seismic data totaling at least 100 kilometres and acquire 3D seismic data totaling at least 200 square kilometres, and drill two wells. - Year 4 ending April 30, 2020 Acquire 3D seismic data totaling at least 200 square kilometres and drill two wells. - > Year 5 ending April 27, 2021- Drill three wells.
+- Year 3 ending April 30, 2019- Acquire 2D seismic data totaling at least 100 kilometres and acquire 3D seismic data totaling at least 200 square kilometres, and drill two wells. - Year 4 ending April 30, 2020- Acquire 3D seismic data totaling at least 200 square kilometres and drill two wells. - Year 5 ending April 27, 2021- Drill three wells.

 The Company needs a significant amount of capital to fulfill its obligations under the work commitment.
-Moreover, the Debentures mature in May 2021, and the Company will need to raise funds or generate revenues through oil and gas production to repay the Debentures.
-Alternatively, all or a significant part of Company's obligations under the work commitment could be satisfied by a properly structured major joint venture relationship.
-In view of all of the preceding, the Company has been and is currently undertaking certain financing activities and efforts to establish a major joint venture relationship.
+Moreover, the Debentures mature in May 2021, and the Company will need to raise additional funds or generate sufficient revenues through oil and gas production to timely repay the Debentures.
+Alternatively, all or a significant part of the Company's obligations under the work commitment could be satisfied by a properly structured joint venture agreement.
+In view of the preceding, the Company is currently pursuing various financing activities and efforts to establish a material joint venture relationship.
 The Company's capital requirements, and the Company's financing and joint venture activities are described in the section captioned "Liquidity and Capital Requirements" below.
-The success of the initial phase of the Company's plan of operation depends upon its ability to obtain additional capital or enter into a suitable joint venture arrangement in order to acquire additional seismic data with respect to the Prospect, and to drill successful exploratory and developmental wells.
+The success of the initial phase of the Company's plan of operation depends upon its ability to obtain additional capital or enter into a suitable joint venture arrangement in order to acquire additional seismic data with respect to the Prospect, and to successfully drill exploratory and developmental wells.
 The Company's failure to obtain required additional capital or enter into a suitable joint venture arrangement will materially and adversely affect the Company and its stockholders in ways that are discussed below.
-The Company cannot provide assurance that it will obtain the necessary capital or enter into a suitable joint venture arrangement.
+The Company cannot provide assurance that it will obtain the necessary capital or enter into a suitable joint venture agreement.